 In the meantime, enjoy the highlights of the Sept.7 issue of DECODED X.

-SAFETY FIRST Given the past experience with North Korea, it seems unlikely anything drastic will happen on the peninsula despite lingering fears worldwide.
+Given the past experience with North Korea, it seems unlikely anything drastic will happen on the peninsula despite lingering fears worldwide.

 Above all, Kim Jong-un wants to stay alive.
 It’s not really even about the regime anymore.
 It’s about clinging to what he has.